anodot/anodot_aws_usage/README.md

 ```
 Please notice that for each region will be created separate function (it will be fetching metric for this region) but it will be deployed into AWS_DEFAULT_REGION.

+3. Fill cloudwatch_metrics.yaml with regions and metrics you need to push.

-3. Deploy lambda function into AWS
+4. Deploy lambda function into AWS

 ```bash
 make create-function